Thank you for your interest in cleaning up your local beach, park, or neighborhood!

 By collecting data on what you find during your cleanup, you can help ensure that the benefits of your work extend well beyond just what you’ve picked up on the day.
 The Surfrider Foundation and allied organizations regularly use cleanup data to educate, for citizen science, and in advocating for local, state, and federal laws aimed at stopping trash from ending up on the beach in the first place.

 We strongly encourage you to record what you find during your cleanup on the provided datacards (Main + COVID Supplement) as you pick up trash.
-After the cleanup, please email your completed datacards to email@example.com and a volunteer will enter it into the Surfrider Foundation’s National Beach Cleanup Database.
+After the cleanup, please use our handy online form to report your data and a MA Chapter volunteer will enter it into the Surfrider Foundation’s National Beach Cleanup Database.

 Normally, data collection is easiest in small teams of 2 to 3, with one person focused on recording data while the others actually pick up trash.